Rabbit Creek (Anchorage, Alaska)

 Rabbit Creek is one of several streams that flow through the city of Anchorage, Alaska.
 It runs for 15 miles from the Chugach Mountains to Turnagain Arm.
 Before English-speaking settlers arrived in Anchorage, the Dena'ina called the creek "Ggeh Betnu."

 Course

-The headwaters of Rabbit Creek originate at 3153 ft at Rabbit Lake, a 75 acre alpine lake at the base of North Suicide and South Suicide Peak.
+The headwaters of Rabbit Creek originate at 3153 ft at Rabbit Lake, a 75 acre alpine lake at the base of North Yuyanq' Ch'ex and South Yuyanq' Ch'ex.
 Rabbit Lake is a popular hiking destination and can be reached via either the Rabbit Lake Trail or the neighboring McHugh Creek drainage.
 The creek then descends from the Chugach Mountains and flows west through residential areas and green spaces including Griffin Park.
 Near its mouth at Potter Marsh it receives a tributary from Little Rabbit Creek, which drains the hillside just south of the main creek channel.
 It then flows southwest under the Seward Highway and empties into Turnagain Arm of Cook Inlet.